14 Credit Score Myths Debunked by a Finance Expert

 I understand credit scores.

-If you want real advice that actually works, you’re in the right place.
-The image above is my score.
+If you want real credit advice from an expert, not recycled myths, you’re in the right place.
+The image above is my actual score.

 But the good news?
-Just like bad habits lower your score, good habits will raise it.
-Lenders aren’t grading you on personality, they’re looking at how you pay your bills and manage debt responsibly.
-Play smart, and you win.
+Just like bad habits lower your score, good credit habits will raise it.
+Lenders aren’t grading you on personality, they’re looking at on-time payments and how you manage credit responsibly.

 Myth #2: Closing Old Credit Cards Helps Your Score

 This makes sense too.
-It shows lenders you are stable because you have a long track record of being stable.
+It shows lenders you are stable because you have a long track record of being responsible.

 Myth #3: Any Hard Inquiries Destroy Your Score

-Every time you apply for a loan, credit card, or even some utilities, the lender checks your credit.
+Every time you apply for a loan, credit card, or even some utilities, the lender checks your credit score.
 That’s called a hard inquiry, and too many in a short period can drop your score.

 Myth #4: Checking Your Credit Hurts Your Score